M0LTE/taitctrl/README.md

 ## Radio Configuration

 On the Data tab of the radio programming application, ensure the radio has Data Port set to Aux (15-pin accessory connector), Mic (front panel RJ45), or Internal Options as required.
-Set the Command Mode Baud Rate to 28800 (or the rate you specify when opening the serial port).
+Set the Command Mode Baud Rate to 28800.

 ## Usage